New India cyclone warning as death toll rises - RFI

 Ahmedabad (India) (AFP)

-A major new storm was brewing in the Bay of Bengal off India's east coast, forecasters warned Thursday, just days after the biggest cyclone to hit the west of the country in decades left at least 110 people confirmed dead.
+A major new storm was brewing in the Bay of Bengal off India's east coast on Thursday, forecasters warned just days after the biggest cyclone to hit the west of the country in decades left at least 110 people confirmed dead.

-Scientists say cyclones in the region are becoming both more frequent and stronger as climate change leads to warmer sea temperatures.
+Scientists say cyclones in the densely-populated region, currently reeling from coronavirus, are becoming both more frequent and stronger as climate change leads to warmer sea temperatures.

-Cyclone Tauktae pummelled India's western coast late Monday and left a trail of destruction, compounding the misery for a country struggling with a devastating surge in coronavirus cases.

-Even before it made landfall in Gujarat state, with gusts up to 185 kilometres (115 miles) per hour, heavy rains at its outer bands and strong winds killed around 20 people in western and southern India.
+Even before Cyclone Tauktae hammered the coast late Monday, torrential downpours at its outer bands and strong winds killed around 20 people in western and southern India.

 In Gujarat where winds smashed windows, felled tens of thousands of trees and knocked out power for huge numbers of people, the number of dead rose to 53, officials said late Wednesday.